 Sexual Harassment Attorneys in Sacramento Representing Executives and Employees Only

-Our firm is the largest Plaintiff’s side employment focused on representing victims of sexual harassment in the workplace.
+Stephen Danz & Associates is a Sacramento law office focused on representing victims of sexual harassment in the workplace.
 We proudly represent our law firm as a Sexual Harassment Attorney in Sacramento.
 Stephen Danz & Associates has the reputation and know-how to stand up for the rights of employees.
 Therefore, if you or someone you know has been mistreated at work by any of the following types of behaviors, we invite you to contact us for a complimentary assessment of your case.

 - Repeated sexist, racist or derogatory comments, innuendo or sexual advances by supervisors or co-workers